 In a 2016 survey of school transportation directors and managers by the National Association for Pupil Transportation, more than half of school transportation leaders said driver shortages were their No. 1 problem or concern.
 While nearly 60 percent of respondents said driver shortages are getting worse.

-This past winter, parents in Chesterfield County, Va., reported bus stop wait times of up to 28 minutes, reports the local CBS affiliate.
+Last year, parents in Chesterfield County, Va., reported bus stop wait times of up to 28 minutes, reports the local CBS affiliate.
 For many parents, the problem was compounded by poor communication about the delays.

 “I understand as a parent that things will occur but without having any proper communication, how am I supposed to automatically know what is going on?” asked Kimberly Torres, mother of a Chesterfield County second grader.